rodolfofrainer/SocAnalyst/ELK/README.md

 1. On Azure's portal access "Resource Groups" and the Resource with type "Network security group" > Settings > Inbound security Rules > Add > Destination port ranges = 5601
     ![inboundRuleConfig](/images/azureInboundRuleConfig.jpg)
 2. On the VM's terminal > sudo ufw allow 5601
+3.  sudo ufw allow 9200 (this will be used for the fleet server)
-3. Ensure `elasticsearch.service` and `kibana.service` are running.
+4. Ensure `elasticsearch.service` and `kibana.service` are running.
-4. On a browser on your pc navigate to `http://<YOUR PUBLIC IP ADDRESS>:5601`
+5. On a browser on your pc navigate to `http://<YOUR PUBLIC IP ADDRESS>:5601`
-5. Paste the token generated earlier into the field
+6. Paste the token generated earlier into the field
-6.  `sudo /usr/share/kibana/bin/kibana-verification-code` and copy the code into the field
+7.  `sudo /usr/share/kibana/bin/kibana-verification-code` and copy the code into the field
-7. The service will now start and ask for credentials.
+8. The service will now start and ask for credentials.
 The credentials were created during the elasticsearch setup and I've saved them on the file "elastic".

         User: elastic
         Password: aHnBmDBnO+WgtAkT=DS7